 - Craigslist.
-Many professionals frequently check the Gigs and Jobs sections of Craigslist, so posting there can be a great way to hire a writer.
+Many professionals frequently check the Gigs and Jobs sections of Craigslist, so posting there can be a great way to find a writer.

-There are plenty of other places to hire writers, too.
+There are plenty of other places to outsource content writing, too.

-Asking other members of your industry for recommendations and searching on social media are both great ways of finding writers for hire as well.
+Asking other members of your industry for recommendations and searching on social media are both great ways of finding writers as well.

-Now that you know where to find writers for hire, it’s time to hire one.
+Now that you know where to find writers, it’s time to hire one.
 You might think that you just tell them what they need to do, they do it, and you pay.
 Unfortunately, it’s not that simple.
 Here are a few reasons why: